Skip to main content

 • Cannot be nested within other types (e.g., Array<Variant>, Struct<Variant>).

-• Reading the entire VARIANT column scans all subpaths.
+• Outside DOC mode, reading the entire VARIANT column scans all subpaths.
+For very wide columns, direct SELECT variant_col is generally not recommended unless DOC mode is enabled.
 If a column has many subpaths, consider storing the original JSON string in an extra STRING/JSONB column for whole-object searches like LIKE:

 CREATE TABLE example_table (